-Surprisingly, there is a lot of debate about whether ordering the PSA test for routine annual prostate cancer screening is a good idea.
-This is partly because of the uniquely slow-moving nature of most cases of prostate cancer.
-It’s actually possible to live out a healthy life while you have prostate cancer that is not being treated (termed Active Surveillance)—particularly for an older man.
+You may have heard some conflicting information about prostate cancer screening.
+What kind of test is it?
+Do I really need it?
+Surprisingly, there is some debate about whether the PSA test for routine annual prostate cancer screening is a good idea.
+This is partly because, in many cases, prostate cancer is uniquely slow-moving.
+It’s actually possible to live a healthy life while you have prostate cancer that is carefully monitored, but not being treated (termed Active Surveillance).
 But some prostate cancer cases present an immediate threat, and need to be treated.

 Prostate Cancer Screening

 Generally, the first step in screening for prostate cancer is a prostate specific antigen (PSA) test, in which a small amount of blood is drawn from the arm and the level of PSA, a protein made by the prostate, is measured.
 There is controversy about the risks and benefits of prostate cancer screening, and recommendations have changed over time.
 Benefits include early detection, offering a better chance to cure the disease if your cancer warrants treatment.
 Early detection also may allow you the choice to monitor a slow-growing cancer instead of immediate treatment.
 There are no inherent risks to screening, but it’s important to consider timing.

 When to start screening is generally based on individual risk.
 In men with no unusual prostate-related symptoms:

 |Discuss Screening With Your Doctor Starting at Age:|